gpiaia/dissertation/README.md

-# TCC
+# Dissertation

-Source code of my monograph and presentation, applied to the conclusion of the Control and Automation  Engineering course - UNISINOS (2018).
+Source code of my dissertation and presentation, applied to the conclusion of Master Degree of Electrical Engineering course - UNISINOS (2020).

 Compiled files: